commercelayer/commercelayer-docs-api/resources/addresses/list_addresses.md

 ---
-description: How to fetch a list of addresses via API
+description: How to fetch a collection of addresses via API
 ---

 # List all addresses